riolet/antislapp/README.md

     1. `sudo git clone https://github.com/riolet/antislapp.git`
     1. `chown -R www-data: /var/www/antislapp`
     1. `sudo pip install -r /var/www/antislapp/requirements.txt`
-1. Site configuration.
+1. Configure your website.
 Https is necessary but full site configuration is beyond the scope of these instructions.
 Make sure your site includes the following:
     1. Note the CLIENT_ACCESS_TOKEN parameter below.
 You will need to replace that with your own token, from your dialogflow agent settings.
 ```
 location / {